-- Put pecans on the baking sheet you’ll be using to roast the brussels sprouts, and when the oven is hot put the baking sheet in and roast 3-4 minutes or just until the pecans barely start to look browned.
+- Put pecans on the baking sheet you’ll be using to roast the Brussels sprouts, and when the oven is hot put the baking sheet in and roast 3-4 minutes or just until the pecans barely start to look browned.

 - Remove from oven and put the pecans on a cutting board to cool.

-- Trim the stem ends of brussels sprouts and cut them in half, or in quarters if they’re large.
+- Trim the stem ends of Brussels sprouts and cut them in half, or in quarters if they’re large.

 - Whisk together the balsamic vinegar, 1 teaspoon lemon juice, and olive oil.
-Put brussels sprouts into a bowl and toss with the balsamic mixture.
+Put Brussels sprouts into a bowl and toss with the balsamic mixture.

-- Roast brussels sprouts 15 minutes.
+- Roast Brussels sprouts 10 minutes.

-- While the brussels sprouts roast, coarsely chop the pecans.
+- While the Brussels sprouts roast, coarsely chop the pecans.

 - Peel the avocados and cut them into small pieces.

-- Gently toss the hot brussels sprouts with the avocado.
+- Gently toss the hot Brussels sprouts with the avocado.

 - Arrange on a serving dish, sprinkle pecans over, and serve immediately.

-(I used my fresh-frozen lemon juice)
+I used my fresh-frozen lemon juice for this recipe.

 Recipe adapted from a recipe in Food and Wine by Jean-Georges Vongerichten.

-South Beach Diet / Low-Carb Diet Suggestions:
+L0w-Carb Diet / South Beach Diet / Low-Glycemic Diet Suggestions:

 Find More Recipes Like This One:

-Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
-You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
+Check out Holiday Recipes for more recipes like this one.
+Use the Diet Type Index to find recipes suitable for a specific eating plan.
+You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.

 Historical Notes for this Recipe: